 C. A. Lofton is an African-American writer, poet and lyricist (Pop, R&B, Gospel).
 She is well-known and respected as an established Transitional Celebrant.
 Honored by the peer-title of ‘Word-Worker’ she is distinguished for her commissioned elegies and celebratory poetry noting life's benchmarks.
 In addition to her premier prosperity publication, African-American Guide to Prosperity she has written several award-winning poems, short stories and online freelance articles.
-As a teaching artist, she has lectured in both public and private sectors venues.
-Ms. Lofton was inducted into the Directory of American Poets & Writers as a poet and is a former IL.
-Arts Council and Chicago Council on Fine Arts Fellow.
+As a teaching artist, she has lectured in both public and private sector venues.
+Ms. Lofton was inducted into the Directory of American Poets & Writers as a poet.
+She is also a former IL.
+Arts Council's Artist-in Resident as well as a former Chicago Council on Fine Art's Fellow.
 Throughout her esteemed writing career, she has continued to draw upon her Midwestern roots and her rich African-American and Native American cultural and spiritual ancestral history to provide the inspiration for her literary works.
 Ms. Lofton is an ardent collector of African and African-American artifacts.
-Via writings and lectures she enjoys sharing the Afro-centric Gulf Coast lore and folkways of the Gullah-Gee Chee Nation.
+Via her writings and lectures she enjoys sharing the Afro-centric Gulf Coast lore and folkways of the Gullah-Gee Chee Nation.
 She is dedicated to the celebration and preservation of their unique ancestral cultural specific language, dance, song, West-African influenced cuisine and sustainable diet.

 C. A. is an unwavering proponent of Positive Thinking and believes:

 ‘What we think about – we bring about’.

 Ms. Lofton is firmly rooted in the belief that personal empowerment is naturally assisted by utilizing the curative powers of positive thinking.
 She fervently believes that this transformative modality is essential to the expansion of human potential and wholeheartedly endorses a personal commitment to metaphysical, nutritional and physical regiments that support total well-being.
 C.A. engages in various self-cultivating activities that enhance optimum creative growth as well as mind, body and spiritual health.
-Her rejuvenating resources are listening to music, playing word games, Gin Rummy, affirmative meditating, healthy eating, practicing Tai Chi -Qigong and preparing Low Country traditional farm-to-table dishes for those she cherishes.
+Her rejuvenating resources are listening to music, reading, studying African-American History, playing word games and Gin Rummy, affirmative meditating, healthy eating, practicing Tai Chi -Qigong and preparing Low Country traditional farm-to-table dishes for those she cherishes.